maschon0/tissue-enrichment-test/readme.md

 OR
 Rscript tissue-enrichment-test.R datasets/nodine_2012_embryos.tsv
 ```
-Any data table **must** be in the datasets/ subfolder of this repository, and it **must** have an associated .description file in order for the test to run.
+This will override whatever default name is stored in the script as 'filename'.
+Note that any data table **must** be in the datasets/ subfolder of this repository, it **must** have the file extension .tsv, and it **must** have an associated .description file in order for the test to run.
-Other user options are available to change the appearance of the output plots.
+Other user options are listed at the top of the script to change the appearance of the output plots.

 ## Results
 After running tissue-enrichment-test.R, you should see a collection of new files in the local folder 'results':